SoftwareHeritage/swh-deposit/README.md

 ### [5] Deposit Update

-The client previously deposited a partial document (through an archive, metadata, or both).
+The client previously deposited a `partial` document (through an archive, metadata, or both).
 The client wants to update information for that previous deposit (possibly in multiple steps as well).

-The important thing to note here is that, as long as the deposit is in status 'partial', the injection did not start.
-Thus, the client can update information (replace or add new archive, new metadata, even delete) for that same partial deposit.
+The important thing to note here is that, as long as the deposit is in status `partial`, the injection did not start.
+Thus, the client can update information (replace or add new archive, new metadata, even delete) for that same `partial` deposit.

 When the deposit status changes to `ready`, we no longer can change the deposit's information (a 403 will be returned in that case).